ttronas/bsm2-python/README.md

 ```
 This will print out the results of the BSM2 Open Loop model for a random aeration control strategy over 609 days of simulation.

-There is also a fully functional Docker image available in the [GitLab Container Registry](gitlab.rrze.fau.de:4567/evt/klaeffizient/bsm2-python). (**Not at the moment**)
+There is also a fully functional Docker image available in the [GitLab Container Registry](gitlab.rrze.fau.de:4567/evt/klaeffizient/bsm2-python).
+It is a dev container and can be used to run the tests and do active development.

 ## Project structure
 The project is structured as follows: